Barry Bonds: 1992 season

 In March 1992, Pirates general manager Ted Simmons agreed to a deal with Atlanta Braves counterpart John Schuerholz to trade Bonds, in exchange for Alejandro Peña, Keith Mitchell, and a player to be named later.
 Pirates manager Jim Leyland opposed the trade vehemently, and the proposal was rescinded.
-Bonds stayed with Pittsburgh and won his second MVP award that season, making him the only Pittsburgh Pirate with multiple regular season MVPs.
+Bonds stayed with Pittsburgh and won his second National League MVP Award in the last three seasons, making him the only Pittsburgh Pirate with multiple regular season MVPs.
 While hitting .311 with 34 homers and 103 RBI, he propelled the Pirates to their third straight National League East division title.
 However, Pittsburgh was defeated by the Braves in a seven-game National League Championship Series.
 Bonds participated in the final play of Game 7 of the NLCS, whereby he fielded a base hit by Francisco Cabrera and attempted to throw out Sid Bream at home plate.
 The throw to Pirates catcher Mike LaValliere was late and Bream scored the winning run.

 For the third consecutive season, the NL East Champion Pirates were denied a trip to the World Series.
 Following the loss, Bonds and star teammate Doug Drabek were expected to command salaries too high for Pittsburgh to again sign them.
 Following Bonds' departure, the Pittsburgh Pirates missed the playoffs for 21 straight years from 1993 until 2013, when they reached the MLB postseason as a Wild Card team.
 In his seven-season Pittsburgh Pirates career, Bonds amassed a .275 batting average, 984 base hits, 176 home runs, and 556 runs batted in.
-Bonds was never well-liked by reporters or fans while in Pittsburgh, despite winning two MVP awards.
+Bonds was never well-liked by reporters or fans while in Pittsburgh, despite winning two NL MVP awards.
 One paper even gave him an "award" as the "MDP" (Most Despised Pirate).